 The 2017 conference featured keynote speakers Ron Suskind, author of Life, Animated: A Story of Sidekicks, Heroes, and Autism and Antonio Hardan, M.D., Professor of Psychiatry and Behavioral Sciences at the Stanford University Medical Center.

 Suskind’s book examines his family’s 20-year struggle with youngest son Owen’s autism.
 Hardan, professor of Psychiatry and Behavioral Sciences, will present Translational Research in Autism Spectrum Disorder.

-This two-day conference – Oct.
-23-24, 2015, at Johnson County Community College in Overland Park, Kan. – is designed for professionals and families touched by autism.
-Several dozen sessions and workshops will be presented during the conference to address the needs of families, rehabilitation professionals, service providers and educators.
+In addition to the keynote presentations, sessions and workshops were presented during the conference to address the needs of families, rehabilitation professionals, service providers and educators.

-All sessions, conducted by nationally known researchers, KU researchers and faculty, and regional experts from several different fields, will provide practical, informative counsel that will encourage and enlighten anyone working with or caring for toddlers, school-age children, teenagers or adults with ASD.
+All sessions, conducted by nationally known researchers, KU researchers and faculty, and regional experts from several different fields, provided practical, informative counsel designed to encourage and enlighten anyone working with or caring for toddlers, school-age children, teenagers or adults with ASD.

-Facilitators are professionals who have worked toward finding evidence-based solutions, or are experienced practitioners, employers, parents or program directors from government and consumer organizations.
+Facilitators were professionals who have worked toward finding evidence-based solutions or were experienced practitioners, employers, parents or program directors from government and consumer organizations.